rudeboybert/forestecology/README.md

 posterior_param_bw <- focal_vs_comp_bw %>%
   fit_bayesian_model(prior_param = NULL, run_shuffle = FALSE)
 toc()
-#> 191.157 sec elapsed
+#> 210.843 sec elapsed
 ```

 This output has the posterior parameters for the specified competition
 model.
 This `posterior_param` output can be used to get predicted
 growths for each individual (with `predict_bayesain_model`) to test how
 well the model performs.
-Or this `posterior_param` output can be plots
+Or this `posterior_param` output can be plotted
-(either the betas or lambdas) to understand what controls individual
+(either the betas or lambdas with `plot_posterior_params`) to understand
-growth.
+what controls growth and the nature of the competitive ineractions.

 Here we calculate the RMSE